 It systematically organizes practices used in Floortime within each developmental stage, helping caregivers take into account individual differences and unique sensory processing profiles of their children with developmental differences while practicing Floortime.
 It is a helpful manual for caregivers and professionals in the learning process of Floortime, breaking down a large amount of information into digestible parts so you can recognize all of the things that happen naturally in a playful, joyful session with another person.

 4. Behavioral Challenges in Children with Autism and Other Special Needs

 Behavioral Challenges in Children with Autism and Other Special Needs (2016) by developmental pediatrician Dr. Diane Cullinane brings us the developmental approach to working with and helping children with developmental differences.
-It offers a viable alternative to the prevalent behavioural models that are widely practiced, providing the answers for clinicians, caretakers, and educators on how to understand and address behaviour while supporting the child using a DIR/Floortime framework going forward.
+It offers a viable alternative to the prevalent behavioural models that are widely practiced, providing the answers for clinicians, caretakers, and educators on how to understand and address behaviour while supporting the child using a DIR/Floortime framework.